 The purpose of this experiment is to study the relationship between the geometry of a sample and its diffraction patterns through an exploration of reciprocal space.
 In this experiment, both a single crystal piece of Si with a (004) reflection plane and a Si powder sample are scanned, as well as the peaks the locations of the diffraction peaks on the single crystal.
 The collected data is then analyzed to determine the criteria for planes to produce a spike in energy by plotting in reciprocal space.
 This experiment serves to illustrate the importance of reciprocal space.
 It also introduces the ideas of glancing incidence and exit.

-Since all the planes can be accessed, the other major concept of this experiment is reciprocal space.
 This concept utilizes reciprocal distance to form an easier representation of diffraction geometries.
 It can be calculated using Eq.
 5 and analogous equation for the other axes. b_1=(a_2×a_3)/(a_1∙(a_2×a_3)) (Eq.
 5)

 Where a1, a2, a3 are the axes of the crystal in real space and b1 is the axis that corresponds to a1 in reciprocal space